50 Fashion Secrets Personal Stylists Won’t Tell You for Free

 “When you find a particular piece that looks good on you and fits well, chances are that designer cuts for a body type like yours.
 Explore other options and clothing pieces in their line.
 Chances are they will look best.” —O’Connor

-Try this: There’s no reason runway fashion can’t inspire your actual style though, just as long as you don’t recreate the look precisely.
-Try this photo-worthy Aidan Mattox beaded short-sleeve dress at your next formal event, a runway-worthy take on sheer hems and intricate details that flatters and accentuates real bodies.
+Try this: Of course, there’s no reason runway fashion can’t inspire your actual style—as long as you don’t recreate the look precisely.
+Try this photo-worthy Adrianna Papell sequin dress at your next formal event.
+It’s a runway-worthy take on sheer hems and intricate details that flatters and accentuates real bodies.

-“I wish people understood that in fashion less is more.
+“I wish people understood that in fashion, less is more.
 For example, if you are wearing an off-the-shoulder top, make that your focal point.
 You don’t need anything else.
-Huge earrings or a statement necklace will be overwhelming—the top is sexy chic as is!” —Jennifer Berger, stylist and president of Wear it Well
+Huge earrings or a statement necklace will be overwhelming—the top is sexy and chic as is!” —Jennifer Berger, stylist and president of Wear It Well

 Try this: Don’t overdo it with bold statements or in-the-moment trends.
-Stick to face-and-body accentuating basics in high-quality materials like these Ribbed Trim Tie Waist Pants by Socialite.
-Pair them with a simple white, black, or one-color tee to sharpen your look, and then check out these fashion mistakes making you look older.
+Stick to face-and-body-accentuating basics in high-quality materials, like these Bobeau Doris Cozy Crop Pants, which are soft enough to lounge in at home and versatile enough to dress up a bit.
+Pair them with a simple white, black, or one-color tee to sharpen your look.
+Just make sure to avoid these fashion mistakes that make you look older.

-A white t-shirt is the number one most important piece in your closet
+A white T-shirt is the most important piece in your closet

 “My secret style weapon is a perfect classic durable white tee.
 It never goes out of style and you can dress it up with a blazer, black skinny jeans, and a pair of heels.” —Berger

-Try this: The best part is how easy to buy and care for this fashion staple is, because flattering white tees can be less expensive than a Starbucks latte.
+Try this: Arguably the best part of this fashion staple?
+How easy it is to buy and care for.
+Flattering white tees can be less expensive than a Starbucks latte.

 Sunglasses hide a thousand sins

-Try this: Great sunglasses never go out of style, either, and these Polarized Shady Rays are no exception.
-They’re versatile, timeless, and are as practical as they are stylish.
+Try this: Great sunglasses never go out of style, either, and these Privé Revaux 3.0.5 shades are no exception.
+They’re versatile, timeless, and as practical as they are stylish.
+Here are another 15 affordable sunglasses that look expensive.

 If you have to adjust something more than once, put it back

 Try this: Undergarments are no exception, which is why it’s a good idea to be properly fitted for a bra and then order multiple colors and styles from tried-and-true brands.
-SOMA lets shoppers get proper bra-fittings in their stores, or use their nifty online software to determine the best possible fit from behind your screen.
-Learn some surprising fixes you didn’t even know tailors could make.
+Soma lets shoppers get proper bra fittings in their stores, or you can use their nifty online software to determine the best possible fit from behind your screen.
+Make sure you have these 9 essential bras for everything in your wardrobe.

 Find your white Hermes scarf

-“Remember how in The Devil Wears Prada the editor always wore a single white Hermes scarf as her signature piece?
+“Remember how in The Devil Wears Prada, the editor always wore a single white Hermes scarf as her signature piece?
 What’s your version of this?
 No matter how traditional or fashion forward you like to be, have a think about what pieces you really gravitate to and make it your signature style.
-And it doesn’t have to be a scarf.
-Consider bright colored shoes, men’s style watches, or classic shirts.” —Narain
+It doesn’t have to be a scarf.
+Consider brightly colored shoes, men’s-style watches, or classic shirts.” —Narain

-Try this: An easy way to try this bold move is with accessories and jewelry—like adding a dash of unique character with a headband or statement band to your Apple Watch.
-This Goldenerre classic link bracelet attaches to your Apple Watch face, and offers a bold dash of your new signature metal—rose gold.
+Try this: An easy way to try this bold move is with accessories and jewelry—like adding a dash of unique character with a headband or a statement band to your Apple Watch.
+This classic link bracelet from Goldenerre attaches to your Apple Watch face and offers a bold dash of your new signature metal—rose gold.

 Makeup can make or break an outfit

-“Your makeup can make or break a great outfit so it’s important to know what works for you and what compliments your features and coloring.
+“Your makeup can make or break a great outfit, so it’s important to know what works for you and what complements your features and coloring.
 Contacting a professional can help you figure out how to make your makeup and clothing work together.
-Also, know that even though many women want a ‘natural look’ it actually takes a lot of products and time to do it right.” —Brooke Baker, beauty and style consultant
+Also, know that even though many women want a ‘natural look,’ it actually takes a lot of products and time to do it right.” —Brooke Baker, beauty and style consultant

-Try this: Try cult-favorite brands like IT Cosmetics, and switch your usual foundation up for the easier-to-match-and-blend Your Skin But Better CC+ Cream with SPF 50 built into the formula.
-Be sure to avoid these makeup mistakes that can make you look sloppy.
+Try this: Try cult-favorite brands like Yensa, and swap your usual foundation for the easier-to-match-and-blend Beauty BC Foundation with SPF 40 built into the formula.
+Whatever you do, though, avoid these makeup mistakes that can make you look sloppy.

 Never buy anything too small, not even as diet “inspiration”

-Try this: Opt for confidence-boosting shapewear as part of your daily fashion routine with jeans designed to shape you as you wear them, like these Yummie by Heather Thompson High Rise Relaxed Crop Jeans.
+Try this: Opt for confidence-boosting shapewear as part of your daily fashion routine, with jeans designed to shape you as you wear them, like these Yummie by Heather Thompson High Rise New Skinny Jeans.

 Fashion and style are not the same thing

 “‘Fashion’ is the tangible clothes, the ones you see in stores, in magazines, and on celebrities.
 Style, however, is intangible.
 Style is how you take the fashion and interpret it into an outfit or look that makes you feel like you.
-It’s not all about the fashion or trends but rather accepting yourself, working with what flatters your figure, finding what tickles your fancy and wearing what makes you confident.” —Laurie Brucker, certified image consultant, personal stylist and speaker
+It’s not all about the fashion or trends, but rather about accepting yourself, working with what flatters your figure, finding what tickles your fancy, and wearing what makes you confident.” —Laurie Brucker, certified image consultant, personal stylist, and speaker

 Try this: Style can sometimes be an overwhelming concept, so start small.
 Look for well-made jewelry accents that excite you, and gradually work those elements into your broader look to achieve a sense of personal style.
-Browse low-key statement pieces until you find the one that seems just right for you, like this zodiac-inspired women’s necklace from Sterling Forever.
+Browse low-key statement pieces until you find the one that seems just right for you, like this zodiac-inspired necklace from Sterling Forever.
+Speaking of the stars, check out our ultimate gift guide for every zodiac sign.

 “Dress to show off your favorite areas and not to hide the ones you don’t love.
-We all have trouble areas so choosing your outfit based on hiding behind your clothes is negative.
-Instead, focus on the areas you love then dress them accordingly.
-Not only will you look great but it will help you appreciate the good things about your body instead of worrying about the ‘problems.'” —Brucker
+We all have trouble areas, so choosing your outfit based on hiding behind your clothes is negative.
+Instead, focus on the areas you love, then dress them accordingly.
+Not only will you look great, but it will also help you appreciate the good things about your body instead of worrying about the ‘problems.'” —Brucker

 Try this: Love your collarbones?
-Check out this designer summer frock with a slightly wider-than-average v-neck at a fraction of its regular price from Marshalls.
-You’ll highlight the parts you feel most confident in while being more reserved in others.
+Check out this designer top with a slightly wider-than-average neck at a fraction of its regular price from Marshalls.
+You’ll highlight the parts you feel most confident about while being more reserved about others.
+How else can you boost your self-esteem?
+By avoiding these 14 things confident people never do.

 Anything less than four items doesn’t count as an outfit

 “I call this the four-piece formula.
 I believe that a great outfit consists of four standout pieces.
-A blouse and a skirt are not an outfit, they are just clothes.
+A blouse and a skirt are not an outfit; they are just clothes.
 But a blouse, a skirt, a jacket, and necklace?
 Now that is an outfit.
-Any combination of four or more works.” —Ms. Brucker
+Any combination of four or more works.” —Brucker

 Curvy girls have to make their own rules